Updated May 2017: Review updated to reflect the stability of the launcher and how it's aged over the last two years.

-Aviate aims to analyze at how you use your phone to better surface information and apps that are relevant based on a variety of factors, taking the burden of customization away from you.
+Aviate aims to analyze how you use your phone to better surface information and apps that are relevant based on a variety of factors, taking the burden of customization away from you.
 But does it work?
 We're going to find out.

 The basics of Aviate

 There's a set design of four main home screens, and you're stuck with them.
 Your main home screen — as in the one you get when you hit the home button — is left of center, and has a standard five-across quick launch bar at the bottom that you can put any apps you want in it, with additional rows available if you want more than five apps.
 You also have a search bar at the top of the screen.

 The entire rest of the screen is blank, letting you add standard Android widgets from your installed apps, but only at full width — you can't have side-by-side vertical widgets or a variety of small widgets.
 A simple swipe up on the screen gives you quick access to calls or messages, as well as frequently-used contacts, eliminating the need for dialer or contacts app icons.

-To the left of center you get a very Google Now-like experience in the "Smart Screen" — a vertically-scrolling list of cards with various information that Aviate thinks is relevant at the time.
+To the left of the main screen, you get a very Google Now-like experience in the "Smart Screen" — a vertically-scrolling list of cards with various information that Aviate thinks is relevant at the time.
 You'll see directions to work in the morning, directions home when you're out of the house, events and places near you, news, weather and upcoming events on your calendar.
 The entire list adjusts throughout the day based on the time and where you are, and you can specifically call up "Today," "Places" and "Entertainment" sections if you want more to look at.

-You can't dismiss timely cards like you do on Google Now, though — you have to either leave them there and let them be updated, or dismiss them until you call them back again from the settings.
+You can't dismiss timely cards like you do on Google Now, though — you have to either leave them there and let them be updated, or remove them until you call them back again from the settings.

 Right of the main screen is where your apps live.
 Rather than having standard icons and folders, your apps are organized into "collections" based on their function.
 You'll tell Aviate during setup what apps and categories you use most on your phone, and it'll set up at least five collections for you.
-Off the bat I had Transit, Utilities, Productivity, Social and Entertainment — encompassing pretty much everything I do on the phone.
+Off the bat I had Transit, Utilities, Productivity, Social, and Entertainment — encompassing pretty much everything I do on the phone.
 Collections are basically just folders, with five apps listed above the fold for quick launching, with the rest of the apps in the collection available with an additional tap.
 You can choose the positioning of the collections manually, but they'll also automatically move based on how often you use each one.

 Another swipe over and you get every app installed on your phone, sorted alphabetically and easily findable thanks to big letters showing you where you're at and a nice scroll bar on the side.
-A persistent search bar at the top of every page works for searching installed apps as well, if you prefer that method.
+The persistent search bar at the top of every page works for searching installed apps as well, if you prefer that method.

 What it's like to use